learning3d/assignment1/README.md

 the first element of the batch to get an image of H x W x 4.
 The fourth channel contains silhouette information that we will ignore, so we will only keep the 3 RGB channels.

-An example of the entire process is available in `starter/render_cow.py`, which loads a sample cow mesh and renders it.
+An example of the entire process is available in `starter/render_mesh.py`, which loads a sample cow mesh and renders it.
 Please take a close look at the code and make sure you understand how it works.
-If you run `python -m starter.render_cow`, you should see the following output:
+If you run `python -m starter.render_mesh`, you should see the following output:

 ![Cow render](images/cow_render.jpg)